MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 > [!NOTE]
 > Because there are several factors that can contribute to a change in value (for example, the number of displays in the store or a change in display configuration), the application does not include a comparison subscript.

-**Most engaging display.** This card highlights the name of the display where people dwelled longer on average, along with the corresponding value.
+**Most engaging display.** This card highlights the name of the display where people dwelled longer on average, along with the amount of time.

 ![Most engaging display card](media/analytics-8.PNG "Most engaging display card")